harpreet-singh-au7/recharts/README.md

 There is 2 folders:

-* `cube/` contains the Cube Dev configuration (schemas) for the MySQL Employee Database
+* `cube/` contains the Cube Dev configuration (`schema/`) for the MySQL Employee Database
-* `react-app` contains a CRA project that is consuming Cube API to render a dashboard using Recharts library
+* `react-app/` contains a CRA project that is consuming Cube API to render a dashboard using Recharts library

 ### Prerequisites